trankimtung/aws-llmops-workshop/docs/README.md

 - Docker installed on your local machine.
 - Basic understanding of the Python programming language.

-> __Note:__ It's recommended that participants attempt this workshop in a development container, or GitHub Codespaces, using the provided configuration.
+> It's recommended that you attempt this workshop in a [development container](https://containers.dev/), or [GitHub Codespaces](https://github.com/features/codespaces), using the provided configuration.
+By doing so, you avoid the hassle of setting up your local development environment and ensure that all the necessary tools and dependencies are readily available.
->
+> Follow this guide to [start using GitHub Codespaces](https://docs.github.com/en/codespaces/getting-started/quickstart).
-> Follow these links to learn more about [Development Container](https://containers.dev/), [GitHub Codespaces](https://github.com/features/codespaces) and [Developing inside a container with Visual Studio Code](https://code.visualstudio.com/docs/devcontainers/containers).
+> Or check out how to [Develop inside a container with Visual Studio Code](https://code.visualstudio.com/docs/devcontainers/containers).

 # Cost